 Change how you talk about yourself to fit the situation.
 When you pitch to a client, you will say something different than when you meet a new group of coworkers.

-The main points may be the same, but the way they are said and the details will be different.
+The main points may be the same, but how they are said and the details will differ.
 Keep your introduction relevant to the people you’re talking to.

 3. Be Brief